open-telemetry/oteps/text/0208-ephemeral-resources.md

 ## Example Usage

+Pseudocode example of a ResourceProvider in use.
+The resource provider is loaded with all available permanent resources, then passed to a TraceProvider.
+The ResourceProvider is also passed to a session manager, which updates an ephemeral resource in the background.

 ```
 var resources = {“service.name” = “example-service”};

-// Example of a deny list validator
+// Example of a deny list validator.
 var validator = NewDenyListValidator(PERMANENT_RESOURCE_KEYS);

-// Example of an allow list validator
+// Example of an allow list validator.
-// this is useful for browser environments where loading a
+// This is useful for browser environments
-// deny list would be too costly
+// where loading a deny list would be too costly.
 var validator = NewAllowListValidator([“session.id”]);

 // The ResourceProvider is initialized with